dip-proto/xvcl/README.md

 ## Why Use xvcl?

-VCL is powerful but limited by design.
-You can't define functions with return values, you can't use loops, and managing constants means find-and-replace.
-This leads to:
+VCL is powerful but has no compile-time loops, tuple returns, or named compile-time constants.
+Native typed subroutines cover ordinary parameters and single return values; xvcl adds generation and tuple-oriented abstractions on top.
+Without a preprocessing layer, this leads to:

 - **Copy-paste errors:** Similar backends?
 Copy, paste, modify, repeat, make mistakes
 - **Magic numbers:** Hardcoded values scattered throughout your code